Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 Maret 2025 14.24.18 UTC
+- WIB: Minggu, 30 Maret 2025 15.29.59 UTC
-- WITA: Minggu, 30 Maret 2025 15.24.18 UTC
+- WITA: Minggu, 30 Maret 2025 16.29.59 UTC
-- WIT: Minggu, 30 Maret 2025 16.24.18 UTC
+- WIT: Minggu, 30 Maret 2025 17.29.59 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: funny
+Kategori: motivational